 Result: calculated molecular mass of the BMP2 dimer is 26058 Da.
 Result of the analysis: 26057.5 Da which is consistent with the calculated mass.
 No significant heterogeneity is present.

-Result: Reverse phase chromatogram shows single sharp peak showing that the protein is pure and homogeneous.
+Result: Reversed-phase chromatogram shows single sharp peak showing that the protein is pure and homogeneous.

 Purity: endotoxin level determination